qxxxb/ctf/tools.md

     - `-Pn`: Treat all hosts as online
     - `-p13370-13380`: Scan ports in range `13370` to `13380`

+### [requests]
+Library for using HTTP requests.
+Good for developing exploit scripts.

 ### [nikto]
 Web server scanner which performs comprehensive tests against web servers for multiple items: